Prosecutors say 'strong evidence' shows Capitol rioters wanted to 'capture and assassinate' officials

 CLICK HERE TO GET THE FOX NEWS APP

-At least one left-wing activist, John Sullivan, was arrested in the wake of the riots after egging on pro-Trump rioters.
+At least one left-wing activist, John Sullivan, was arrested in the wake of the riots after allegedly egging on pro-Trump rioters.
 He told Fox News he was at the riot to "document" it.
 But almost all of those arrested for storming the Capitol were public supporters of Trump, like Chansley.

 "In an interview with NBC News before his arrest, Chansley boasted about his involvement in the mob that infiltrated the Capitol, driving Congress people and staffers to flee in fear of their lives," the government filing against Chansley reads.